MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/server-to-client.md

 Sent to **players and spectators** when the player list changes.

 - `admin` - username of the admin user
-- `playerList` - array of player usernames
+- `playerList` - object with player information
+  - key: player username
+  - value: player color

 ### `playerQuit`